yaolongt/mobile-ecommerce/frontend/README.md

-# 📱 Android Kotlin App for Thales Assignment
+# 📱 Android Kotlin App for Mobile Ecommerce App

-This is a simple Android application developed in Kotlin for the Thales assignment.
+This is a simple Android application developed in Kotlin to display a simple ecommerce platform.
 The app displays a list of products and allows users to view product details.

 # ✨ Features